-The interpretation of AMP as a PDHG algorithm was first mentioned by Rangan et al. [17], which has inspired the current work.
-The differences between our work and the local stability analysis in [17] are as follows:
+The interpretation of AMP as a PDHG algorithm was first mentioned by Rangan et al. [14], which has inspired the current work.
+The differences between our work and the local stability analysis in [14] are as follows:

-• The objective function of LASSO is non-differentiable, hence is not covered in [17].

-Instead of damping the iterates while keeping the stepsizes fixed as in [17], we do not make changes to updates of the iterates but design a stepsize updating schedule based on AMP.
-The result in [17] holds only when the stepsize is fixed over all iterations, which loses the main advantage of AMP over standard optimization algorithms for fast convergence, whereas our result allows keeping the structure of the stepsize updating schedule of AMP.
-Numerical results in Section IV show that the number of iterations required for our algorithm to converge to the LASSO solution is orders of magnitude smaller than widely used optimization algorithms.
+- 1) The objective function of LASSO is non-differentiable, hence is not covered in [14]. - 2) Instead of damping the iterates while keeping the stepsizes fixed as in [14], we do not make changes to the updates of the iterates but design a stepsize updating schedule based on AMP. - 3) The result in [14] holds only when the stepsize is fixed over all iterations, which loses the main advantage of AMP over standard optimization algorithms for fast convergence, whereas our result allows keeping the structure of the stepsize updating schedule of AMP.
+As we will see in Section IV, numerical results show that the number of iterations required for our algorithm to converge to the LASSO solution is orders of magnitude smaller than widely used optimization algorithms.